 Knowing the most common tactics used by identity thieves will help you avoid falling victim to this devastating crime.
 Some of the most common ways identity theft is committed include:

-- Company identification – Identity thieves commonly pose as a member of a corporation in order to access customers’ personal information from the corporation's database.
+- Posing as a member of a corporation to access customers’ personal information

-- Setting up temporary business accounts or office space in the company’s name
+- Setting up temporary business accounts in a company’s name

 - Obtaining goods or services with business credit card information or a dummy account in the company's name